Although Mara Plains has been renovated since our last visit...

 Drinks included: All drinks available in camp are included in the rates, apart from Champagne which is at additional cost.
 On our last visit a bottle of Möet et Chandon was U$140.

-Honeymoons: Mara Plains is an exceptionally luxurious, yet unpretentious camp, and would suit couples who want to feel really spoilt, but enjoy a down-to-earth atmosphere.See more ideas for Honeymoons in Kenya
+Honeymoons: Mara Plains is an exceptionally luxurious, yet unpretentious camp, and will suit those that enjoy a down-to-earth atmosphere in very comfortable surroundings.
+The friendly and attentive service will definitely make you feel spoilt, and the very private tents are lovely.See more ideas for Honeymoons in Kenya

 Photographic: Mara Plains is a great camp for serious photographers: Canon cameras and 400mm lens are available to borrow, while the vehicles are set up with adjustable bars and beanbags, and there’s a keen photographer on the staff if advice is needed.
 The camp can burn images to CD, but ideally guests should bring their own storage devices to take images home.See more ideas for Photographic in Kenya